Disciplinary action against a member

 If the dispute is between the association and any of its members, the association must not take disciplinary action related to the same matter until the grievance procedure is completed.

-If your association’s rules do not include a grievance procedure, the grievance procedure set out in the model rules automatically applies.
+If your association’s rules do not include a grievance procedure, the grievance procedure set out in the model rules applies.
 Download a copy of the Model rules for an incorporated association (Word, 198KB).

 Steps to dealing with issues

-- If the association uses the model rules, members can ask the committee to call a special general meeting to consider any issues they wish to raise.
+If the association uses the model rules, members can ask the committee to call a special general meeting to consider any issues they wish to raise.

-- Under the model rules, the committee must call a special general meeting if at least 10 per cent of members entitled to vote make a written request.
+Under the model rules, the committee must call a special general meeting if at least 10 per cent of members entitled to vote make a written request.
 If the committee does not arrange for this meeting to be held within six weeks of the request, the members may hold the meeting themselves.

-- If all efforts to settle a dispute have failed and the dispute relates to the rules or rights of members, an association member may apply to the Magistrates’ Court for an order to enforce those rules and rights.
+If all efforts to settle a dispute have failed and the dispute relates to the rules or rights of members, an association member may apply to the Magistrates’ Court for an order to enforce those rules and rights.

 Our role